 08 of 12

-In August, the weather can still be pretty warm, but the vacation season is winding down as kids prepare for school to being again.
+In August, the weather can still be pretty warm, but the vacation season is winding down as kids prepare for school to begin again.
 It makes sense, then, that August would be designated as Family Fun Month.
 It's time for the whole family to enjoy time together before school starts.
 Little artists will appreciate that August is also Artist Appreciation Month.

 Other days kids will appreciate include: